Unified Functional-Holographic Theory of the QCD Critical End Point: Consistency and Validation

+where the susceptibilities are obtained from explicit derivatives of $p/T^4$ at fixed $T$. { To convert the uncertainty envelope in Fig.~\ref{fig:uncert-cep} into numerical error bars, define the CEP covariance as $C_{\rm CEP}\equiv S\,\Sigma\,S^{\top}$ in Eq.~\eqref{eq:CEP-sens}.
+The scan underlying Fig.~\ref{fig:uncert-cep} uses independent uniform variations in each input sector (diagonal $\Sigma$ in the input space), and the resulting marginal one-sigma uncertainties at the reference CEP are $T_{\rm CEP}=130.0\pm 25.3~\mathrm{MeV}$ and $\mu_{B,{\rm CEP}}=600.0\pm 43.5~\mathrm{MeV}$, with correlation coefficient $\rho_{T\mu}\simeq 0.410$ (equivalently ${\rm cov}(T_{\rm CEP},\mu_{B,{\rm CEP}}) \simeq 4.51\times 10^{2}~\mathrm{MeV}^2$).
+These numerical CEP error bars are summarized in Table.~\ref{tab:cep_errorbars}.
+These error bars quantify internal parametric and modeling systematics within the present quark-Polyakov-chiral framework (regulator, Polyakov potential, and holographic normalization).
+Possible additional shifts of the CEP associated with explicit baryonic correlations and diquark pairing channels at high density are not included in this envelope.
+The corresponding one-sigma radius in the sense of Eq.~\eqref{eq:CEP-sens} is $\Delta_{\rm CEP}\simeq 50.3~\mathrm{MeV}$.

-where the susceptibilities are obtained from explicit derivatives of $p/T^4$ at fixed $T$.
-The CEP projects to a characteristic nonmonotonicity and a sign change in these ratios for trajectories that graze the critical region and to monotonic behavior otherwise.
+} The CEP projects to a characteristic nonmonotonicity and a sign change in these ratios for trajectories that graze the critical region and to monotonic behavior otherwise.
 Fig.~\ref{fig:beamoverlay} displays a schematic overlay in the $(\sqrt{s_{NN}},\kappa\sigma^2)$ plane, illustrating the sensitivity of the nonmonotonic structure to the curvature $\kappa_f$ and to the CEP location within the uncertainty envelope of Fig.~\ref{fig:uncert-cep}, providing a ready to use interface to RHIC BES-II, NICA, and FAIR analyses \cite{Stephanov:2004}.